ictwise/pp3/README.md

 * Color scheme

-The intention of this project is to be an add on for the website of a local cycling club.
-The club colours are Green with a red accent.
-White is used as the background with the occational grey to soften the effect.
+The intention of this project is to be an add-on for the website of a local cycling club.
+The club colours are Green with a red and blue accent.
+White is used as the background with the occasional grey to soften the effect.

 * Typography